onflow/ccf/ccf_specs.md

 - extension points (CBOR Tags and Simple Values)
 - deterministic encoding (Core Deterministic Encoding Requirements)

-Published comparisons between CBOR and other binary data formats such as Protocol Buffers, etc. include:
+Published comparisons between CBOR and other binary data formats, such as Protocol Buffers, etc., include:
 - Appendix C of RFC 8618 Compacted-DNS: [Comparison of Binary Formats](https://www.rfc-editor.org/rfc/rfc8618#appendix-C)
 - Appendix E of RFC 8949 (STD 94) CBOR: [Comparison of Other Binary Formats to CBOR's Design Objectives](https://www.rfc-editor.org/rfc/rfc8949.html#name-comparison-of-other-binary-)

 Although using a 100% custom data format can sometimes produce smaller encodings than CBOR, that alone doesn't outweigh the combination of other qualities and considerations such as maturity of specification, security, maintainability, risks, etc.

-Other considerations for using CBOR include availability and quality of CBOR codecs in various programming languages.
+Other considerations for using CBOR include the availability and quality of CBOR codecs in various programming languages.

 ### Interoperability and Reuse of CBOR Codecs

-CBOR data can be exchanged between standards compliant CBOR codecs implemented in any programming language.
+CBOR data can be exchanged between standards-compliant CBOR codecs implemented in any programming language.

 Projects implementing a CCF codec should evaluate more than one CBOR codec for standards compliance, security, and other factors.

-When evaluating and comparing codecs, benchmarks and tests should include decoding malicious data.
+When evaluating or comparing codecs, benchmarks should include decoding malicious data.

 ### Terminology